Sarwa profile

 Can Sarwa replace a broker?+

-Sarwa should be evaluated by its actual product role.
+Judge Sarwa by its actual product role.
 Some halal platforms are brokers or managed investing apps, while others are screeners or research tools.
 Check whether Sarwa lets users invest directly or mainly helps evaluate investments.

 Does Sarwa replace financial advice?+